Sachin Gupta (musician): Biography

 Sachin Gupta was born in a family of doctors and has studied science at school level.
 He was in Frank Anthony School and spent a couple of years in Apeejay School in New Delhi.
 Having gotten through IIT-Delhi in Mechanical Engineering, Sachin decided to instead study physics (honours) and went to Sri Venkateswara College in Delhi University.
 But after a year, he moved to study B.Com (Hons) at Shahid Bhagat Singh College while pursuing music simultaneously.
 He was introduced to the guitar at the age of 7 by his mother and ever since, he took music as his calling in life.

 He has performed at over 600 concerts across various countries including Dubai, London, Singapore, New Zealand and Australia that has included major music festivals such as the Jazz Fest, Edinburgh Fest and Scotland Fest.
 He met with the Vice-President of TIPS Films in London during one of his shows, and he moved to Mumbai in 2005.
+A progression into Bollywood came naturally to him.

+He married Sasha Agha, the daughter of Salma Agha, in 2014.
+However, the relationship did not run smoothly and they separated in 2015.